mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 Then I had to manage multiple projects with distinct contexts.
 The global rules applied everywhere, but each repo needed its own facts.
 Claude Code built per-project memory files that loaded at session start.
 Global corrections benefited future sessions across any project, local context stayed local.

 I didn't set out to build a cognitive architecture.
-I was just tired of repeating myself.
+I was tired of repeating myself.
 Fifteen files, four directories, zero planning.
 It grew from embarrassment and repetition.

 ---